catch-design/fe-test/README.md

 -----
 # Style

 Styles are found in the `./src/components/theme` directory.
 They are written in [SASS](http://sass-lang.com/).
+Classes is structured with [BEM](http://getbem.com/) methodology.

 -----
 # Linting